YSaxon/boltworks/README.md

 This allows you to use Python's argparse library to process complex command line flags and options in Slack Commands.

+All Slack parameters will be passed through to your method; you can use the 'args' catchall, and/or individual arguments like 'respond' or 'context' etc
+All other parameters will be parsed from the command string when the command is run.

 #### The explicit way

 ```